ulrobix/sphinx_examplecode_test/README.rst

 .. code-block:: bash

-    $ pip install sphinxcontrib-contenttabs
+    $ pip install sphinxcontrib-contentui

 Enabling the extension in Sphinx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just add sphinxcontrib.contenttabs to the list of extensions in the conf.py file.
+Just add sphinxcontrib.contentui to the list of extensions in the conf.py file.
 For example:

 .. code-block:: bash

-    extensions = ['sphinxcontrib.contenttabs']
+    extensions = ['sphinxcontrib.contentui']

 Documentation
 -------------